fossabot/raccoon-siem/README.md

 It can be used whithin [collector](#collector) and [correlator](#correlator).

 ### Normalized event
-Normalized event is a special structure wich defines a static set of fields available for mapping, comparission, e.t.c.
+Normalized event is a special structure wich defines a static [set of fields](https://github.com/tephrocactus/raccoon-siem/blob/master/sdk/normalization/event.go#L32) available for mapping, comparission, e.t.c.
 It is passed over the network (between Raccoon components) in JSON format.
-Full list of available fields can be found [here](https://github.com/tephrocactus/raccoon-siem/blob/master/sdk/normalization/event.go#L32).